Itadown/the_cult_of_weris_nsi_terminale/README.md

 There is a little story and I used pytmx, pyscroll and pygame for coding this game.
 We spent a lot of time for doing this and we are a bit proud.

 The instruction was simply to do a game, as we want.

+This game is really not optimized at all and requires a rather good computer.